rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 The Config.xml affects only applications that use Zebra's Webkit.
 This settings file determines features of the RhoElements runtime, including keys that can be intercepted by the application and whether to pre-load modules on startup.

-NOTE: The `CaFile` setting in `Config.xml` will apply to 4.0 applications using the stock browser.
+NOTE: The 'CaFile' setting in 'Config.xml' will apply to 4.0 applications using the stock browser.

 Runtime configuration of RhoElements is managed through an XML file called `Config.xml`.
 This file is *mandatory* for proper RhoElements execution.
 Not every setting has a default and if the configuration file cannot be found, RhoElements will *not* start.
 An example configuration file is provided as part of the installation and contains sensible defaults.
 This page explains the meanings of each of the settings and their possible values.
 The example `Config.xml` file is bundled with the `rhoelements` gem.